subutai-io/peer-os/management/Readme.md

 To build the project, you need to have the following tools:
 - Maven version 3.2.2 or later
 - Oracle JDK 1.7 or later
-- Unlimited strength files (specific or Java version).
+- Unlimited strength files (specific for Java version).
 See http://stackoverflow.com/a/6481658

 ###Build steps